Study of the BRAIN, the AUTONOMIC NERVOUS SYSTEM and the PERIPHERAL NERVOUS SYSTEM

 From the 16th Century CE, Western biomedicine has thought of the Brain and Body as separate entities.

 These prior ideas are often attributed to French scientist Rene Descartes (1596-1650) who influenced the European Scientific Revolution to see Mind as distinct from Body (“cartesian dualism”).

 The BRAIN functions via NETWORKS of neurons.

-Early anatomy ideas about the BRAIN identified regions which were named as separate parts – and early research identified certain functions attributed to those brain parts (or nuclei).
+Early ideas about the BRAIN came from anatomical dissection.
+This dissection identified regions which were named as separate parts – and early research identified certain functions attributed to those brain parts.

 Recent research (especially since development of the functional MRI-fMRI) has determined that the Brain actually processes information and responds through NETWORKS.
 Any neuron or nucleus could belong to multiple NETWORKS.

 NETWORKS involved in memory, thoughts and emotions identified so far include: